iauker01/InterFact/Documentation/Development.md

   * Inside the .env file write `firebase_api_key=''`
   * On another line, write `flask_secret_keys=''`
   * This is sensitive information that will be assigned to you later.
+11. Once you receive the keys, the application cannot be run locally.
+The only way to check your changes are correct is to follow [deployment](deployment.md) for updating.

 # File & Folder Structure: